 Instructions

-- Heat 2 tablespoons olive oil in a large pot or Dutch oven.
-Add 1 large onion (chopped) and 2 carrots cut into thin slices and fry them gently for 3 minutes.Add 3 cloves garlic (grated), 1 teaspoon ginger (grated), 2 teaspoons curry powder, 1 teaspoon turmeric powder, 1 teaspoon ground cumin, and ¼ teaspoon red pepper flakes and fry for one more minute, stirring often.
+- FLAVOR BASE: Heat 2 tablespoons olive oil in a large pot.
+Add 1 large onion (chopped), and 2 carrots cut into thin discs.
+Sauté for 3 minutes.Add 3 cloves garlic and 1 teaspoon ginger (grated), 2 teaspoons curry powder, 1 teaspoon turmeric powder, 1 teaspoon ground cumin, ¼ teaspoon red pepper flakes, and sauté 1 more minute.
+Stir often.

 Louise